 A Site to Behold

 Your website is one of the most crucial aspects of your business.
 You can think of it as a welcome mat — one the entire world can see.
 A great website is more than just pictures, videos, and content.
 On the backend, it requires a tech-savvy developer to ensure that it is user-friendly.
-If you are not up to speed on the latest in web programming, look for a backend developer who can keep your website going and provide an interface that will appeal to your customers.
-They should also understand your goals, and ensure you have a way to make minor updates without having to contact them each time you change a price or product description.
-You can expect to pay about $55 per hour up to $135 per hour, depending on the experience and dedication you expect.
+If you are not up to speed on the latest web programming, look for a backend developer who can keep your website going and provide an interface that will appeal to your customers.
+They should also understand your goals and ensure you have a way to make minor updates without having to contact them each time you change a price or product description.
+You can expect to pay about $55 per hour up to $135 per hour, depending on the experience and dedication you wish.

 Fortunately, finding a qualified freelancer is as easy as using online job boards such as Upwork.